YARC-Official/docs/troubleshooting/Instruments.md

 ❗Mac: YARG might not ask for mic access.
 Launch the .app manually instead of going through the launcher

+❗Mad Catz M.I.C. buttons not registering
+The Microphone with Integrated Controller is recognized as two separate devices: the microphone, and a gamepad.
+Both devices will need to be bound to your profile to make full use of the M.I.C.

 ## Drums